trisfaizal/Marketing-Site/_case_studies/netflix.md

 Netflix is the world’s leading Internet television network.
 The company works hard to provide its partners and consumers with information at a fast pace.
 To do this, Netflix ensures informational websites stay up to date with relevant and engaging content.

 Drupal was previously used for informational websites such as [Netflix Devices](https://devices.netflix.com).
 However, the marketing team struggled to make the edits they needed, often requiring help from developers.
-Developers had to spend significant resources to keep the websites online for Netflix's millions of customers.
+Developers had to spend significant resources to keep the websites online for millions of Netflix customers.

 Netflix needs to:

-* Have a fast-paced way to create and maintain public and internal websites
+* Create and maintain public and internal websites
 * Provide an editing interface marketers find easy to use
 * Translate their websites into 20 languages
 * Use a stable hosting platform scaling to their audience